 A 14-inch tool rest comes with your lathe.
 It allows adjustment for height, position on the bed, and angle.
-Loosen locking handle on tool rest base to slide base forward or back, and angle it to the bed.
+Loosen locking handle on the tool rest base to slide the base forward or back, and angle it to the bed.

 Tighten the locking handle firmly before operating the lathe.
 Loosen the locking handle to raise or lower the tool rest and angle it.
 Tighten the locking handle before using the lathe.

 The tool rest extension mounts to the tool rest base and offers greater reach for the tool rest when turning off the bed when the headstock is at the opposite end.
 Pull the clamp bushings apart to accept the tool rest post.